 One of the great things about human beings is that we’re all different.
 Each of us is unique.
 You are unique.
 Special.
 An endless combination of variables.
 Physical and mental.
 Experience and emotions.
 The products of gene pools that have evolved over time.
 It’s easy to forget this.
 Particularly if you’re focusing your attention on an aspect of your appearance or a part of your body and judging yourself harshly for it.

 Too much time spent on thinking about how you look; comparing yourself unfavourably with others; and developing unhealthy eating habits or obsessive grooming habits; these are the warning signs.
-If you’re avoiding social contact, have low mood and seek constant reassurance, it’s definitely time to seek help.
+If you’re avoiding social contact, have low moods and seek constant reassurance, it’s definitely time to seek help.

 The reasons for these feelings are many and varied.
-Body Dysmorophia is an Obsessive Compulsive Disorder.
+Body Dysmorphia is an Obsessive Compulsive Disorder.
 As such, it can arise from a range of factors, most likely working in combination.
 These range from the genetic and biological, such as chemical imbalances in your brain, to a host of external factors, be they developmental, social or cultural.

 If we were aliens and relied solely on advertising and media images to understand what human beings looked like, we’d expect a master race of Adonises and Glamazons.
 This, as you know, is not the case.
 The lie of perfection is sold to us with alarming frequency.
 So much so, it can become difficult to resist.
 Our peers and social media are sometimes not helpful either.
 The bullying and trolling which come with this territory can be hurtful and damaging.
 Add to this the traumas of abuse and neglect and all the seeds are there.
 Ready to be sown.